calvintirrell/Pokemon_Analysis/README.md

 the following link to preview the code and visuals.
 There is a current issue with GitHub not showing specific types of visualizations - such as the ones I use from the 'plotly' package.

+This link to view the final Notebook file sometimes doesn't work due to ever changing systems/updates.
+If not please click the actual Notebook file above that ends in ".py" - thank you!
 [pokemon_analysis.ipynb](https://nbviewer.jupyter.org/github/calvintirrell/Pokemon_Analysis/blob/main/pokemon_analysis.ipynb)

 # Summary of findings (from the code file)